 Moral equivalence is a form of equivocation often used in political debates.
 It seeks to draw comparisons between different, even unrelated things, to make a point that one is just as bad as the other or just as good as the other.
 Drawing a moral equivalence in this way is an informal fallacy, a special case of False equivalence.

 A common manifestation of this fallacy is a claim, often made for ideological motives, that both sides are equally to blame for a war or other international conflict.
-Historical analysis show that this is rarely the case.
+Historical analyses show that this is rarely the case.
 Wars are usually started by one side militarily attacking the other, or mass murdering non-combatants, with or without provocation from the other side.

 Some specific examples of this fallacy are as follows: